MoisesExpositoAlonso/popgensim/README.md

-# R package with a non-additive multigenic selection
+# Interactive shiny R plot of allele frequencies under a Wright-Fisher population

 Tune the forces of evolution: mutation, migration, selection, and drift (including also non-random mating); to simulate allele frequencies under the classic population genetics equations.